 About the Series

-The "Norman and Jane Geske Lectureship in the History of the Arts" was established at the University of Nebraska-Lincoln Hixson-Lied College of Fine and Performing Arts in 1994.
-The Geskes have made a deferred gift of $50,000 to the University of Nebraska Foundation to create this series, which will fund visits by prominent authorities on the history of the visual arts, music, theatre, dance, film and architecture.
+The "Norman and Jane Geske Lectureship in the History of the Arts" was established at the University of Nebraska-Lincoln Hixson-Lied College of Fine and Performing Arts in 1994 and continued through 2014.
+The series has now ended.
+The Geskes created this series, which funded visits by prominent authorities on the history of the visual arts, music, theatre, dance, film and architecture.

-The series lectures are meant to advance the field with creative writing and thinking on subjects that reflect the importance of historical perspective in all the arts.
-The Norman and Jane Geske Art History Lecture Series provides not only the campus community, but also the general public, with new insights into the history of the arts.
+The series lectures were meant to advance the field with creative writing and thinking on subjects that reflect the importance of historical perspective in all the arts.
+The Norman and Jane Geske Art History Lecture Series provided not only the campus community, but also the general public, with new insights into the history of the arts.

 Jane Geske, a native of Sutton, Neb. and an alumna of the University of Nebraska at Omaha, was a former director of the Nebraska Library Commission and served as president of the Nebraska Library Association and the Nebraska Committee for Cultural Resources, the predecessor of the Nebraska Arts Council.
 She was also a founding member of the Nebraska Literary Heritage Association, the Friends of the University of Nebraska-Lincoln Libraries and the Nebraska Center for the Book, which has named its annual award for service to literature in her honor.
 Mrs. Geske won the Mayor's Art Award in 1994.
-The Geskes owned and operated the Estuary Bookstore in Lincoln, which specializes in literature and the arts.
-They are also Founders of the UNL Hixson-Lied College of Fine and Performing Arts.
+The Geskes owned and operated the Estuary Bookstore in Lincoln, which specialized in literature and the arts.

 “Philip Johnson: The Art of Architecture”

 "Contemporary Chinese Art and China's Urban Transformation"